rancher/rancher.github.io/rancher/v1.6/en/hosts/custom/index.md

 > **Note:** If running docker with systemd, follow docker [instructions](https://docs.docker.com/articles/systemd/#http-proxy) on how to configure the HTTP proxy.

-No additional environment variables need to be added to the command to launch Rancher agents.
+In order for the Rancher agent to run behind the proxy, no specific environment variables related to the proxy need to be added to the command.
 You only need to ensure that your docker daemon is configured correctly.

+If you want the proxy to be inside the Rancher agent container, you will need to edit the custom command to add the environment variables.

 ### VMs with Private and Public IP Addresses